FlatIO/dev-docs/docs/embed/javascript.md

 nav: embed
 pid: embed-js
 ---
-Use this JavaScript Client to interact and receive events from our [Sheet Music Embed](https://flat.io/embed).

 If you have any feedback or questions regarding this product, [please feel free to contact our developers support](mailto:developers@flat.io).